Kamaljeet-01/Kamaljeet-01/README.md

 - 👋 Hi, I’m Kamaljeet Yadav
 - 👀 I’m interested in Technology.
-- 🌱 I’m currently learning JAVA Programming language with DSA.
+- 🌱 I’m currently learning JAVA Programming language with DSA and Web Designing.
-- 👨‍💻 BTech CSE
+- 👨‍💻 Bechelor of Technology in computer Science and Engineering.
 - 📫 Bhiwani, Haryana(INDIA)

 <!---
 Kamaljeet-01/Kamaljeet-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.